 Robusta coffee prices continue to fall

 Thus, since May, Robusta prices on the floor have lost more than 2,000 USD/ton, equivalent to a decrease of nearly 40%.
-This is a price drop rate that many people compare to an elevator while the price increase is like a staircase.
+This is the speed of price drop that many people compare to an elevator while the price increase is only like a staircase.

 Meanwhile, Arabica coffee prices recovered by 0.8% - 1.32%.
 Arabica prices for September 2025 delivery increased by 80 USD/ton to 6,340 USD/ton, equivalent to 164,200 VND/kg.